-Table LGS-5.
+Table LGS-6.
 The 1% turbine operating range at Little Goose Dam for units 1-3 with extended-length submersible bar screens installed.

-Note: This table is based on the 2003 index test of turbine unit 3 and the original 1962 turbine model test.
+Note: This table is based on the 2003 index test of U3 and the 1962 turbine model test.